 Cancellation is only accepted in a written and signed format.
 Cancellation over the phone is not accepted.

-The registration fee is due upon signing up for your volunteer membership site.
-The project fee is due during your in-country orientation after arrival.
+The registration fee is due upon completing your registration.
+The project fee is due during your in-country orientation upon arrival.

 There are no hidden fees and no unnecessary sums included in our registration and project fees.
 We are simply keeping it real for you, as well as collaborating with local staff to keep costs down.
 Our aim is to provide you with an experience of a lifetime, as well as to achieve peace and development in developing countries through your help.